margheritabattistotti/opt_robot_scheduling_with-lookahead-basedADP/README.md

-# opt_robot_scheduling_lookahead-basedADP
-Scheduling autonomous robots for an intralogistic application: A comparison of lookahead-based ADP strategies.
+# Scheduling autonomous robots for an intralogistic application: A comparison of lookahead-based ADP strategies